C16erikthompson/ECE382_DecryptionLab/README.md

 ![](http://i47.photobucket.com/albums/f189/erik_thompson2/Lab2A_zpsba4c5f55.png?raw=true)

 #Bugs
 	-If no key is provided, program would crash
 	-If the message is extremely long, there may not be enough space in RAM to display it
 #Documentation
 None
-#Documentation